HabibCanRkt/Count-Masters-Stickman-Clone/README.md

-# Count Masters: Stickman Games(Clone)
- Count Masters: Stickman Games (Clone) project for Game Factory Kuluçka Qualification

-# You can find the UI Elements in the UIElements folder.

 # You can find the 3D Elements in the 3DModels folder under the Prefabs folder.

 # How To Launch Completed Level